A

 Email automation for the long sales cycle.

 Garden suites take six months from inquiry to permit-approved.
 If you don't follow up during that wait, every lead evaporates.
-We build the nurture sequence that keeps Snap Hub in their inbox for the full cycle — without you lifting a finger.
+We build the nurture sequence that keeps Snap Hub in their inbox for the full cycle — without you or your team lifting a finger.

 Deliverable 06

-The math is simple, and it's why we recommend ad spend alongside the build: at $300,000 per Snap Hub project, even one closed deal pays back the entire pilot plus several months of marketing spend.
-We'll show you how that math works in the next section — you can move the numbers yourself.
+The math is the same either way: at $250,000–$300,000 per Snap Hub project, even one closed deal pays back the entire pilot plus several months of marketing investment.
+Move the calculator below to see the order of magnitude.

 If we found you one more